Chairperson

 r.debbarma@tiss.edu

-R K Debbarma joined the Tata Institute of Social Sciences, Guwahati Off-campus in 2013 under the Tata Trust position.
+He joined the institute in 2013 under the Tata Trust position.
 He co-developed the MA programme in Peace and Conflict Studies, and coordinated the programme during 2014-16.

 Space, place and politics; Political theory; Identity politics in Northeast India